elysonia/redev-todo-app/README.md

 - Create tasks with subtasks
 - Seamless subtask create/delete/update actions
-- Tasks are saved continuously while editing, you can also save manually
 - Pick up right where you left even when you forgot to save before exiting
 - Set reminders, pick from 5 alarm sounds and get desktop notifications
 - Elegant glassmorphism design